dis-sg/dis-sg.github.io/_pages/about.md

 image: false
 ---

-Design In Singapore (DIS) is an exploration of local design targetted at from  a branding, architecture, .
-Since 2017 via Branding Singapore.
-DIS is a continuation of this
+Design In Singapore (DIS) is an exploration of local culture through the lens of design.
+Since 2017 via <a href="www.brandingsingapore.blogspot.sg">Branding Singapore</a>, notable local brand identities were reviewed to inspire and educate

+DIS is a continuation of this mission, with a inclusion of other design fields including architecture and advertising.

-<h1>Promote the appreciation of good design</h1>
+<h3>Promote the appreciation of good design</h3>

 DIS hopes top empower
 DIS also wishes to inspire creative thinking,

-<h2>Demystify the design process</h2>
+<h3>Demystify the design process</h3>

 As mentioned, DIS is for all who want to want to be inspired, regardless of prior design knowledge.
 It is meant to ease nerves, empower and change perspectives